-- b) consolidate and build on the partnership with other international organizations to meet the assistance needs of ICAO's Member States, including through their action plans, which will bring about reductions in international aviation emissions: - c) initiate work immediately and as a priority in order to develop a process and mechanisms to facilitate the provision of technical and financial assistance, as well as facilitate access to existing and new financial resources, technology transfer and capacity building, to developing countries and report on results achieved as well as further recommendations, preliminarily by the end of 2015 and at the 39th Session of the Assembly; and - d) continue to initiate specific measures to assist developing States as well as to facilitate access to financial resources, technology transfer and capacity building;

-32. Requests States to:

-- a) promote scientific research aimed at continuing to address the uncertainties identified in the IPCC special report on Aviation and the Global Atmosphere and in the Fourth Assessment report; - b) ensure that future international assessments of climate change undertaken by IPCC and other relevant United Nations bodies include updated information, if any, on aircraft-induced effects on the atmosphere; - c) consider policies to encourage the introduction of more fuel efficient aircraft in the market; - d) accelerate investments on research and development to bring to market even more efficient technology by 2020: - e) accelerate the development and implementation of fuel efficient routings and procedures to reduce aviation emissions; - f) accelerate efforts to achieve environmental benefits through the application of technologies that improve the efficiency of air navigation and work with ICAO to bring these benefits to all regions and States, taking into account the Aviation System Block Upgrades (ASBUs) strategy; - g) reduce legal, security, economic and other institutional barriers to enable implementation of the new ATM operating concepts for the environmentally efficient use of airspace; - set a coordinated approach in their national administrations in order to develop policy actions to accelerate the appropriate development, deployment and use of sustainable alternative fuels for aviation, in accordance with their national circumstances; - consider measures to support research and development as well as processing technology and feedstock production in order to decrease costs and support scale-up of sustainable production pathways up to commercial scale, taking into account the sustainable development of States; - j) recognize existing approaches to assess the sustainability of all alternative fuels in general, including those for use in aviation which should: - i. achieve net GHG emissions reduction on a life cycle basis; - ii. respect the areas of high importance for biodiversity, conservation and benefits for people from ecosystems, in accordance with international and national regulations; and
+- 22. Requests the Council to: - a) study, identify and develop processes and mechanisms to facilitate the provision of technical and financial assistance, as well as facilitate access to existing and new financial resources, technology transfer and capacity building, to developing countries and report on its progress, including processes and mechanisms developed, results achieved as well as further recommendations, preliminarily by the end of 2012 and at the 38th Session of the Assembly; and - b) initiate specific measures to assist developing States as well as to facilitate access to financial resources, technology transfer and capacity building; - 23.
+Requests States to: - a) promote scientific research aimed at continuing to address the uncertainties identified in the IPCC special report on Aviation and the Global Atmosphere and in the Fourth Assessment report; - b) ensure that future international assessments of climate change undertaken by IPCC and other relevant United Nations bodies include updated information, if any, on aircraft-induced effects on the atmosphere; - c) accelerate investments on research and development to bring to market even more efficient technology by 2020; - accelerate the development and implementation of fuel-efficient routings and procedures to reduce aviation emissions; - e) accelerate efforts to achieve environmental benefits through the application of satellite-based technologies that improve the efficiency of air navigation and work with ICAO to bring these benefits to all regions and States; - f) reduce legal, security, economic and other institutional barriers to enable implementation of the new ATM operating concepts for the environmentally efficient use of airspace; - g) develop policy actions to accelerate the appropriate development, deployment and use of sustainable alternative fuels for aviation; - h) work together through ICAO and other relevant international bodies, to exchange information and best practices; and - i) consider measures to support sustainable aviation alternative fuels research and development, investments in new feedstock cultivations and production facilities, as well as incentives to stimulate commercialization and use of sustainable alternative fuels for aviation to accelerate the reduction of aviation CO2 emissions; - 24.
+Requests the Council to: - a) continue to develop and keep up to date the guidance for member States on the application of policies and measures aimed at reducing or limiting the environmental impact of emissions from aviation, and conduct further studies with respect to mitigating the impact of aviation on climate change; - encourage States to cooperate in the development of predictive analytical models for the assessment of aviation impacts; - c) continue evaluating the costs and benefits of the various measures, including existing measures, with the goal of addressing aircraft engine emissions in the most cost-effective manner, taking into account the interests of all parties concerned, including potential impacts on the developing world;